pixl8/preside-ext-map-picker/README.md

 </form>
 ```

-The above code will use the default settings: the map will have a full address lookup field (if a Geocodingapi API key has been configured), or a simple UK postcode lookup (if no Geocoding API key is provided).
+The above code will use the default settings: the map will have a full address lookup field (if a Google API key has been configured), or a simple UK postcode lookup (if no Google API key is provided).

 There are a number of attributes that can be used to customise the map picker:

 - `searchType`: defaults to `address`, which will use the default logic described above.
-If set to `postcode`, the lookup will be a simple postcode lookup, whether or not the Geocodingapi key is configured.
+If set to `postcode`, the lookup will be a simple postcode lookup, whether or not the Google API key is configured.
 - `searchEnabled`: defaults to `true`.
 If set to `false`, neither address nor postcode lookup will be provided.
 - `searchFields`: empty by default.
 If empty, the picker will include its own search input field.
 But if set to the name (or comma-separated list of names) of another field within the form, then that/those fields will be used to do the location search (so the user does not need to enter data twice).
 - `buttonClass`: class to be applied to all buttons on the picker